mxchen-2020/kproj/README.md

-# kproj: A Band Unfolding Program
+# KPROJ: A Band Unfolding Program
 This program is currently interfaced to VASP.
 It can do band unfoldings for both bulk and interface systems modelled in supercells.
-For interfaces, it uses a technique combining both FFT and back FFT, which accelerates the calculation significantly.
+For interfaces, it uses a technique combining FFT and back FFT, which accelerates the calculation significantly.

 Contact: Mingxing Chen (mxchen@hunnu.edu.cn), School of Physics and Electronics, Hunan Normal University, Changsha, Hunan 410081, China.